prateekpuri01/ATP-serving-strategy/README.md

 There are two serving strategies that are going to be analyzed here

-**Strategy (1)**: Player hits a first serve and then a second serve if needed **Strategy (2)**: Player hits a first serve and then hits another first serve if needed
+**Strategy (1)**: Player hits a first serve and then a second serve if needed   <br/>
+**Strategy (2)**: Player hits a first serve and then hits another first serve if needed  <br/>

 Strategy (1) is fairly conventional and has been adopted by nearly all ATP players historically.
-Strategy (2), on the other hand, has more of a 'high risk/high reward' element.
-By hitting two first serves, the player has a higher chance of winning a service point if one of his/her serves goes in, but he/she also has a higher risk of double faulting.
-However, depending on how weak the player's second serve is, this additional risk may still be advantageous.
+Strategy (2), on the other hand, is extremely rare to see deployed and has more of a 'high risk/high reward' element than Strategy (2).
+By hitting his/her first serve as a second serve, a player has a higher chance of winning a second serve point if his/her serve goes in, but he/she also has a higher risk of double faulting.
+However, depending on how weak the player's second serve is, the benefit of the strategy may be worth the risk.

-These strategies are identical except for the second serve that is hit.
-Therefore, to asses the differences in probability (Delta P) of winning a service point under the two strategies, we need only look at differencse in probability of winning the second serve.
-To asses this, we can define the following quantity, labeled the 'enhancement metric (EM)':
+Strategies (1) and (2) are identical except for the second serve that is hit.
+Therefore, to asses the differences in probability (Delta P) of winning a service point under the two strategies, we need only look at differencse in probability of winning the second serve point.
+To asses this, we can define the following quantity, labeled the 'enhancement metric' (EM):

 EM = FSP x FSWP-SSP x SSWP

 Let's break this down.
-Conceptually, we are saying that the probability of winning a second serve point is:
+Conceptually, we are saying that the probability of winning a second serve point is: <br/>
-(chances of making the serve) x (probability of winning point if serve is in)
+(chances of making the serve) x (probability of winning the point if the serve is in)

 For strategy (1), this quantity is FSP x FSWP, whereas for strategy (2), this quantity is SSP x SSWP, and the EM factor simply is the difference in these quantities.

-Thus the EM factor is equivalent to the increase in probability of winning a service point obtained from switching from strategy (1) to strategy (2).
+Thus the EM factor is equivalent to the increase in probability of winning a service point associated with switching from strategy (1) to strategy (2).
 Therefore, an EM factor>0 may imply that strategy (2) would be advantagous over strategy (1) for a particular player, while a EM factor<0 would imply the opposite.

 # Analyzing the EM factor

-The following plot is a histogram of the EM factor for ATP players, averaged across all matches that they have played that are recorded in the ATP database
+The following plot is a histogram of the career EM factors for ATP players, averaged across all matches that they have played that are recorded in the ATP database

 ![](/data_visualizations/ATP_EM.png?raw=true)